wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-filter-data/includes/1-introduction.md

 When building an app, you first spend your time creating a data model and building that model out in Dataverse.
 So that your solution can meet the needs of your user, it's important that we also interact with the data.
+We will continue to build the expense report app, and if you did not complete the earlier modules you may download the files here (insert link).
+The files contain the completed work on the expense report app thus far.

 1. Start by selecting the **Data** button to the left of the tree view.
 Once there, select the drop-down to **Add data**.